cutetoast/BookingSystem1/simple-booking-system/user-story.md

 - A user can make a maximum of 3 bookings per day.
 - The system should not allow selecting a past date/time for a new booking.
 - Users can view their past booking history.
+- If a booking request is rejected, the user must wait (e.g., 15 mins) before trying again for the same time slot.

 **Acceptance Criteria**:
 1. Users can view available time slots for a given service.